adamcatley/adamcatley.github.io/docs/AirTag.md

     **Reality**: This is a good feature, for those with iOS devices.
 However, it is difficult to make reliable without false positives from being near other AirTag owners.
 To help avoid this, Apple checks for remaining unknown AirTags when the iOS device reaches known locations such as home.

     **Impact**: An AirTag could be reprogrammed to change its identity faster than the time window that triggers this alert, instead of the default 24 hours.
-Alternatively, several valid identities could be recorded and a custom BLE device programmed to cycle through them fast enough to appaer as several different AirTags and avoid triggering the alert.
+Alternatively, several valid identities could be recorded and a custom BLE device programmed to cycle through them fast enough to appear as several different AirTags and avoid triggering the alert.

-    **Solution**: This is difficult to solve, but it would help to let the user choose the time window that triggers the alert to a value that works best for their travel habbits.
+    **Solution**: This is difficult to solve, but it would help to let the user choose the time window that triggers the alert to a value that works best for their travel habits.

 ## Security Issues